suyashss/suyashss.github.io/_posts/2025-01-04-tiny-mnist-vlm.md

 To evaluate the model, we will create masked prompts from the held-out test set, and evaluate performance on the classification task and image generation task.
 For classification, we can use prediction accuracy (proportion of examples where the model predicts the number label correctly).
 For image generation, we will perform a visual inspection of generated outputs.
 Code for the evaluation is in `mnist_vlm_eval.ipynb`.

 #### Classification evaluation
 Let's check the models prediction accuracy over iterations.
 We will load checkpoints for various iterations, use those to generate completions for prompts like `image:ABCDEFGH, number:`, and ask the model to predict what number label comes next.
 We can then compare it to the true number label.
 The code is shown below.
 In addition to comparing prediction accuracy, it also computes the standard error of the accuracy estimate, so we can be sure the differences we see across iterations are statistically meaningful.
+The plot shows the estimate of the prediction accuracy, and its 95% confidence interval (approximated as `[estimate - 1.96*se, estimate + 1.96*se]`).

 ```python
 ckpts = [x*500 for x in [1] + list(range(2,11,2))]